carsonwolber/carsonwolber/README.md

 -->
 - I'm a Cornell University Junior Studying Computer Science and Economics.

-- Currently, I'm a TA for CS 3410 (computer systems organization and programming), an Economics Research Assistant, and helping build one of the world's first collegiate Liquid Rocketry Teams
+- Currently, an Economics Research Assistant, and helping build one of the world's first collegiate Liquid Rocketry Teams
 - I recently completed a summer internship at Meta where I learned about full stack development and fintech and capped the experience off with the "EconMetrics" project.
 - I've previously worked with Professor Ken Birman on the Cascade system where I predominately write low-latency C++.
-Some other things I've done in the past include software engineering for the Ruminant Farm Systems Model with the USDA and being a teaching assistant for CS2800 (discrete structures).
+Some other things I've done in the past include software engineering for the Ruminant Farm Systems Model with the USDA and being a teaching assistant for CS2800 (discrete structures) and CS3410(computer systems and organization).
 - I'm interested in compilers, embedded systems, algorithms, statistics, game theory, behavioral economics, macroeconomics, and econometrics.
 - I'm most interested in low-level programming, using languages like C, and C++, And sometimes Assembly / Verilog.
 But I also enjoy using Python, Java, and OCaml among others.
 - Feel free to reach out if you'd like to work together on something!
 I can be reached at ctw54@cornell.edu